 I was born in Suva, Fiji.
 My dad has maternal connections to Tailevu, Rewa and Kadavu and mum is vasu

 Banikea, Lekutu, Bua.

-Dulcie Stewart is an interdisciplinary artist, researcher, and family historian.
-Informed by her personal history as well as her cultural heritage, Dulcie’s work draws on archival material to explore the complexities of mixed-race experiences in Fiji and the diaspora.
-Using a wide variety of media, Dulcie presents viewers with alternative ways of looking at the dominant Western narratives by re-framing the stories written about our past.
+My arts practice is informed by my personal history as well as my cultural heritage, and draws on archival material to explore the complexities of mixed-race experiences in Fiji and the diaspora.
+Using a wide variety of media, I presents viewers with alternative ways of looking at the dominant Western narratives by re-framing the stories written about our past.

-She was one of the founding members of Red Wave Collective, an artist collective that was based at the Oceania Centre for Arts, Culture and Pacific Studies at The University of the South Pacific.
-The Collective was formed in 1998 after a workshop by New Zealand based Niuean artist John Pule, under the guidance of Oceania Centre Director, Pacific philosopher and academic, the late Professor ‘Epeli Hau’ofa.
-She was an artist-in-residence at the Oceania Centre from 1998 to 2001.
+From 1998 to 2001 I was an artist-in-residence at the Oceania Centre for Arts, Culture and Pacific Studies at The University of the South Pacific under the guidance of its Director, Pacific philosopher and academic, the late Professor ‘Epeli Hau’ofa.
+I am a founding member of Red Wave Collective, established at the Centre.

 My blog Urban Viti (2010-2014) documented Pacific art and lifestyle.
 It featured interviews, DIY projects and promoted exhibitions, performances and events.